Starbucks Pumpkin Spice Sauce

-The real (not copycat) Starbucks pumpkin spice syrup is a mixture of sugar, condensed milk, pumpkin puree and flavoring.
-Likewise, my copycat recipe uses similar ingredients.
+The real (not copycat) Starbucks pumpkin spice syrup is a mixture of sugar, condensed milk, pumpkin puree and natural flavoring.
+My homemade pumpkin sauce recipe uses similar ingredients.

 Many “copycat” recipes are merely simple syrup with pumpkin puree added.
 They leave out the condensed milk, and in my opinion that’s a big miss.

 After all, it’s the sweet and creamy condensed milk that makes each sip of your latte so heavenly.

 Of course, the whipped cream and pumpkin pie spice topping also ensure each sip is sweet and flavorful.